Ann de Wees Allen

 The

-specific lineage of Dr. Ann de Wees Allen’s family spans 13th
+specific lineage of Dr. Ann de Wees Allen’s family spans

-generations of De Wees’ (from 1563) with family roots dating
+13th generations of De Wees’ (from 1563) with family

-to 1200 AD, 740 generational De Wees’, and 25 generations
+roots dating to 1200 AD, 740 generational De Wees’,

-of Royal Plantagenets from 1122 AD.
-Not all of the De Wees family
+and 25 generations of Royal Plantagenets from 1122 AD.
+Not

-is related to the Royal family, as only one generational line of
+all of the De Wees family is related to the Royal family,

-the de Wees family can be traced through legal records (UK Royal
+traced through legal records (UK Royal Families/De Wees Lineage)

-Families/De Wees Lineage) to the Royal Plantagenet line (1122 AD)*.
+to the Royal Plantagenet line (1122 AD)*.

 The

-De Wees family (in the Ann de Wees Allen line) settled in England
+De Wees family (in the Ann de Wees Allen line) settled in

-of Arms; the Earl of Warwick Coat of Arms (1269 AD), Esse Quam Videri,
+Wees Royal Coat of Arms; the Earl of Warwick Coat of Arms

-and the Prince of Wales cup and Seal are in the possession of descendent
+Seal are in the possession of descendent Ann de Wees Allen

-Ann de Wees Allen (Washington, D.C.).
+(Washington, D.C.).

 *

-Note that it is illegal to claim generational lineage to the
+Note that it is illegal to claim generational lineage

-of Ann de Wees Allen has been fully documented by legal authority.
+family.
+The lineage of Ann de Wees Allen has been fully

-Attempts to copy or utilize the data found on this website
+the data found on this website related to Royal lineage

-the authors at this site.
+require written authorization from the authors at this

 Copyrights

-and trademarks to specific information on this website apply
+and trademarks to specific information on this website

-and are subject to Federal lawsuits for infringement.
+apply and are subject to Federal lawsuits for infringement. |

 DE